christian-vigh-phpclasses/PdfToText/README.md

 		words that can split
 		over several lines.

+- *PDFOPT\_ENFORCE\_EXECUTION\_TIME* : when specified, the **MaxExecutionTime** property will be checked against the PHP setting *max\_execution\_time*.
+If the time taken to process a single file may risk to take more time than the value in seconds defined for this property, a **PdfToTextTimeout** exception will be thrown before PHP tries to terminate the script execution.
+- *PDFOPT\_ENFORCE\_GLOBAL\_EXECUTION\_TIME* : when specified, the **MaxGlobalExecutionTime** static property will be checked against the PHP setting *max\_execution\_time*.
+If the time taken to process all PDF files since the start of the script may risk to take more time than the value in seconds defined for this property, a **PdfToTextTimeout** exception will be thrown before PHP tries to terminate the script execution.
 - *PDFOPT\_NONE* : Default value.
 No special processing flags apply.

 ### OwnerEncryptionKey ###